vmware-tanzu-labs/educates-training-platform/README.md

 ### Paste text into a file

+Several different ways to use this are supported:

-Two different uses are supported.
-You can either identify the location where text is to be pasted as a line number:
+- identify the location where text is to be pasted as a line number
+- identify the location where text is to pasted as a 'search' text snippet
+- identify the location where text is to be pasted as a 'yaml path' expression (only for yaml files).

+#### Line number:

 ```
 curl 'http://localhost:10011/editor/paste?file=...path...&line=...number...&paste=...text...'
 ```

+### Search snippet:

 Alternatively you identify the insert location as a snippet of text.
 The text is searched for and paste snippet will be inserted just after the line where that snippet is found, or at the end of the document